gardener/gardener/docs/proposals/26-workload-identity.md

 ### Kubernetes Service Account Tokens From Seed Cluster

-A gardener landscape is highly dynamic and seed clusters are added and removed regularly.
+A Gardener landscape is highly dynamic and seed clusters are added and removed regularly.
 Also, shoot clusters are migrated between different seeds on demand.
 Managing trust configuration toward multiple seeds (tens or even hundreds of seeds), is cumbersome work, especially when the ones responsible for the trust